isomerpages/moe-bedokviewsec/_academic-curriculum/Aesthetics.md

 These values and skills contribute to the holistic development of the student as a person, which bodes well for him against a backdrop of fast-paced change in the future.

-**Design & Technology**
+**Design &amp; Technology**

 Design and Technology use uncertainty, ambiguity and ill-defined problems as learning opportunities.
 Students apply the design thinking process to create possible solutions that can improve their surroundings and the well-being of individuals and the society.

-**Nutrition & Food Science**
+**Nutrition &amp; Food Science**

 At the lower secondary levels, the Food and Consumer Education (FCE) curriculum equips students with information on nutrition, diet and basic money management to prepare them to become discerning consumers and make sound decisions and food choices in their everyday living.
-In-depth knowledge and skills in this subject area such as principles of food science and concepts of diet, meal-planning, health and nutrition are taught in the Nutrition & Food Science (NFS) curriculum at the upper secondary levels.
+In-depth knowledge and skills in this subject area such as principles of food science and concepts of diet, meal-planning, health and nutrition are taught in the Nutrition &amp; Food Science (NFS) curriculum at the upper secondary levels.

 **Art**